qatrackplus/qatrackplus/docs/install/win.rst

 .. code-block:: console

     python --version
-    # should print e.g. Python 3.6.6
+    # should print e.g. Python 3.9.1 or similar

 We're now ready to install all the libraries QATrack+ depends on.